Jerry Edwin Smith: 1991 on EPA regulation

-2007 on securities fraud claims

-In Regents of the University of California v.
-Credit Suisse First Boston, 482 F.3d 372 (5th Cir.
-2007), Smith wrote the majority opinion barring securities fraud claims against third parties who aided in securities fraud but did not directly mislead investors.
-The decision was upheld by the Supreme Court in Stoneridge Investment Partners v.
-Scientific-Atlanta, 552 U.S. 148 (2008).

 2010 on deep water drilling

 Smith was one of three judges on a panel that heard the appeal to Hornbeck Offshore Services LLC v.
 Salazar, a case challenging the U.S. Department of the Interior's six-month moratorium on exploratory drilling in deep water that was adopted in the wake of the Deepwater Horizon explosion and the subsequent oil spill.
-The lower court had struck down the Department of the Interior's moratorium as arbitrary and capricious government action, and the Fifth Circuit panel denied the government's emergency request to stay the lower court's decision pending appeal.
+The lower court had struck down the United States Department of the Interior's moratorium as arbitrary and capricious government action, and the Fifth Circuit panel denied the government's emergency request to stay the lower court's decision pending appeal.

-2011 on Texas House redistricting

-In November 2011, Smith, sitting on a special three-judge district court, dissented in Perez v.
-Perry, 835 F. Supp.
-2d 209 (W.D.
-Tex.
-2011), in which the majority adopted an interim redistricting map for the Texas House of Representatives.
-In his dissent, Judge Smith characterized the majority's map as being of the "purest of intentions" but "extreme" and "untethered to the applicable caselaw."
-Agreeing with Judge Smith, the Supreme Court unanimously vacated the district court's majority opinion in Perry v.
-Perez, 565 U.S. 388 (2012).